wavemaker/docs/learn/how-tos/dynamic-form.md

 ### Creating Form

-1. [Create a Form](https://docs.wavemaker.com/learn/app-development/widgets/datalive/form/form-usage-scenarios) with an existing variable as "supportedLocale" and uncheck the Fields as you are creating a Dynamic Form.
+1. Drag and drop the Form widget with an existing variable as "supportedLocale" and uncheck the Fields as you are creating a Dynamic Form.

 [![](/learn/assets/existing-variable-form-creation.png)](/learn/assets/existing-variable-form-creation.png)